Theodore McCarrick: Reports of sexual misconduct

-Removal from ministry and resignation as cardinal
+Additional allegations, removal from ministry, and resignation as cardinal

-In 2013, Scottish cardinal Keith O'Brien, who was accused of sexual misconduct in the 1980s, resigned as Archbishop of Saint Andrews and Edinburgh, and left Scotland in disgrace for "months of "prayer and penance", although not defrocked or stripped of his cardinalate.
-He was the first sexually predatory Catholic cardinal whose case was dealt with publicly.
-The O'Brien case forced accountability and discussion of such cases on the Catholic Church, and Rome was forced to create a process.
-In a telephone interview about O'Brien at the time, Richard Sipe said that O'Brien was not the only case: "We have someone here too.
-It will go public soon."
-He was referring to McCarrick.

-In 2021, Brian Devlin, one of O'Brien's victims who later left the priesthood, waived anonymity to publish a book, Cardinal Sin, about his experiences and his fight for improved church governance and accountability.

-According to Devlin, O'Brien's and McCarrick's cases were linked: "If we hadn't gone to the Observer [UK newspaper] back then, the church would have dealt with McCarrick quite differently.
-Without O'Brien, there would be no church process."

 On June 20, 2018, McCarrick was removed from public ministry by the Holy See, after a review board of the Roman Catholic Archdiocese of New York found an allegation "credible and substantiated" that he had sexually abused a 16-year-old altar boy while a priest in New York.
 Patrick Noaker, the attorney for the anonymous complainant, alleged two incidents at St. Patrick's Cathedral, one in 1971 and the other in 1972.
 Noaker stated that when measuring the teen for a cassock, McCarrick "unzipped [the boy's] pants and put his hands in the boy's pants."
 McCarrick stated that he was innocent of these charges: "I have absolutely no recollection of this reported abuse, and believe in my innocence."
 He also stated, "In obedience I accept the decision of The Holy See, that I no longer exercise any public ministry."
-Also on June 20, 2018, Cardinal Tobin revealed that during McCarrick's ministry in New Jersey, there had been accusations of sexual misconduct with three adults, and that two of the allegations had resulted in confidential financial settlements with the complainants.
+Also on June 20, 2018, Tobin revealed that during McCarrick's ministry in New Jersey, there had been accusations of sexual misconduct with three adults, and that two of the allegations had resulted in confidential financial settlements with the complainants.